laurent-jpc/UDACITY_DATA_SCIENTIST_CAPSTONE/README.md

 - Description of data - COVID-19 epidemic monitoring indicators:

-	'tx_pos'   = Positivity rate (float) is the number of people tested positive (RT-PCR or antigenic assay) for the first time in the last 60 days over the number of people tested (positive or negative) on a given period, without being tested positive in the last 60 days;
+	'tx_pos'   = Positivity rate (float) is the number of people tested positive (RT-PCR or antigenic assay) for the first time in last 60 days over the number of people tested (positive or negative) on a given period, without being tested positive in the last 60 days;

 	'tx_incid' = Incidence rate (float) is the number of people tested positive (RT-PCR or antigenic assay) for the first time in the last 60 days over the size of population; it is given for 100 000 of inhabitants;

 	'TO' 	   = Occupancy rate (float) is the number of hostpitalized COVID-19 patients over the initial number of beds at hospital (before increase of this number).

 	'R' 	   = Virus replication rate (float) is the average number of people that can be contaminated by a infected person.
 		      R>1, epidemic is spreading.
 R<1, epidemic is declining.

 Analysis of the need to answer the questions: